 The Rise of Tourism and Its Ecological Footprint

 Tourism is the lifeblood of Yellowstone's economy, generating significant revenue for surrounding communities and funding park operations.
 Yet the relationship between visitor numbers and environmental degradation is well documented.
 With over four million visits annually, the park faces constant pressure from foot traffic, vehicle congestion, and infrastructure demands.
+These pressures manifest in a variety of ecological and infrastructural challenges that require vigilant management.

 Trail Erosion and Habitat Fragmentation